hdsu-bioquant/ShinyButchR/README.md

-# shinyWurst
+# ShinyButcheR
-Shiny app to run NMF using the package Bratwurst
+Shiny app to run NMF using the package ButcheR